simeononsecurity/simeononsecurity.ch/content/articles/effortless-tech-acronyms-beginners-guide/index.en.md

 ### D

-{{< figure src="tech-abbreviations-diverse-concepts.png" alt="A section showcasing tech-related abbreviations.
+{{< figure src="tech-abbreviations-diverse-concepts.png" alt="A section showing tech-related abbreviations.
 A visual representation of diverse tech concepts." caption="Navigating the Tech Alphabet" >}}

 - **DBMS**: Database Management System
   - A software system used to manage, store, retrieve, and secure data in a structured way, often used in the context of relational databases.